Spomky-Labs/jose/README.md

 # Important note

 > Note 1: this library is still in development.
-The first stable release will be tagged as v1.0.x.
 All tags v0.x.y must be considered as unstable.

+> Note 2: version 1.0.x is quite stable (beta) but really hard to use.
+A version 2.0.x is in developpement and will be easier to use with the same functionnalities

-> Note 2: if you use Symfony, [a bundle](https://github.com/Spomky-Labs/JoseBundle) is in development.
+> Note 3: if you use Symfony, [a bundle](https://github.com/Spomky-Labs/JoseBundle) is in development.

-This library provides all objects and components to perform signature, verification, encryption and decryption according to the RFCs listed above.
-You will have to create a `Signer`, `Verifier`, `Encrypter` `Decrypter` or `Loader` object to execute all these operation.

-You will be afraid of all of this and you will think that this library is very complicated to use.
-AND YOU ARE RIGHT!

-Fortunately, we created factories to ease your life and we highly recommend to use them.

-Finally, this library and all these projects are still in active development.
-Do not hesitate to send us your feedback!

 # Status of implementations